pille1842/sbill/README.md

 # sbill -- split bills between people
+This manual corresponds to version 1.0.1 of sbill.

 ## Installation
 sbill is written in Python 3 and has been tested with Python version 3.6.5 on a Ubuntu 18.04 system.